How Sean's Passion for Learning & People Led to Success in IT

 Sean was introduced to technology from a young age when his father purchased a failed shareware store.
 Two major events helped further Sean’s passion: a computer-building project and meeting an individual named Rami with “an alphabet soup of letters behind his name.”

-The first happened when he was 16 and was asked to build a computer for an engineer that was a friend of his family.
+The first happened when he was 16 and was asked to build a computer for an engineer who was a friend of his family.
 Sean obtained his first loan from a local credit union to build the engineer’s computer.
-At 17 years old, Sean obtained the CompTIA A+ certification.
-The wife of the same gentleman called him up many years later and asked if he’d be interested in working for her new franchise business called Computer Moms IT (CMIT).
-Sean had just finished his Bachelor's degrees in Business Management and Risk Management and Insurance from C.S.U Sacramento.
-He agreed to help with marketing and sales as he began to train to become a stockbroker.
+At 17, Sean earned the CompTIA A+ certification.

 When the recession arrived in 2007, the owner of A Leap Ahead IT (previously CMIT) was ready to move on.
-She offered the business for sale to Sean who effectively “bought his job” using company income.
+She offered the business for sale to Sean, who effectively “bought his job” using company income.
 Thirteen long years later, A Leap Ahead IT partnered with Intelligent Technical Solutions (ITS) to become its Sacramento branch.

-“Rami was instrumental in helping me take on the harder certifications through sponsoring my applications to discussing how to plan and prepare.
+“Rami was instrumental in helping me take on the harder certifications through sponsoring my applications, to discussing how to plan and prepare.
 You just get started and keep going... prior to Rami, I hadn’t looked at security-specific certifications,” he recalls.
 “Rami continues to mentor me today, always offering guidance when needed.”

 “I love hardware.
 From my first phone and gaming system modifications, I have loved hardware.
 I maintain a physical penetration field kit that contains such things as Wi-Fi Pineapple’s, screen crabs, card scanners, and rubber ducky's, to name a few tools,” he mentioned.
 “I love that I can merge this fascination of making things do what they were not intended to do with protecting our clients.
 I find showing firsthand what something can do is an extremely effective teaching method.”

 His passion for education doesn’t end there.
 Outside of ITS, he has other roles that allow him to help others and expand his own knowledge.
 For starters, he teaches an intensive cybersecurity bootcamp at the University of California, Davis.
-These boot camps are six months long for five hours a class, three nights a week.
-He also has a nonprofit called Bit Fellowship, which teaches people tech skills.
+These boot camps are six months long, with five hours of class per night, three nights a week.

 “The initiative of that was to help bridge the skills gap for those non-technical.
 Prior to COVID, we were at several senior centers doing senior classes on how to use the iPad and iPhone securely and safely [and] basic computer classes.
 We had a couple of classes for bridging skills, like vets that were coming out of active duty.”